 Unwanted water in your house is never a welcome sight.
-But when your water heater leaks you need to deal with it immediately.
+But when your water heater leaks, you need to deal with it immediately.
 Here is what you need to do when your hot water tank is leaking.
-When you heater tank is leaking it could be one of several issues.
+When your water heater tank is leaking, it could be one of several issues.

-You may have started to notice low hot water pressure, or you may notice some water on the floor around your water heater.
-Either way, depending on where the leak is coming from you will need to take these steps.
+You may have started to notice low hot water pressure or notice some water on the floor around your water heater.
+Either way, depending on where the leaking water heater is coming from, you will need to take these steps.

 How to source your hot water tank leak

-Before we begin it’s important to note that hot water tanks contain enormous pressure and very hot water.
-Because of this we recommend contacting a professional to inspect your hot water tank.
-However if you choose to do this on your own please take all the precautions as the water can burn and cause severe damage to you.
+Before we begin, it’s important to note that hot water tanks contain enormous pressure and very hot water.
+Because of this, we recommend contacting a professional to inspect your hot water tank.
+However, if you choose to do this on your own, please take all the precautions as the water can burn and cause severe damage to you.

 Step 1: Identify where the leak is coming from

 You will want to determine where the water heater leak is coming from.
 The best way to do this is to dry the area with a towel and see if any water begins to form.
 Place some paper towels on the floor after you have dried the hot water tank.

-If you come back in an hour and the floor is wet again then there is a leak somewhere around your hot water heater.
+If you come back in an hour and the floor is wet again, then there is a leak somewhere around your hot water heater.
 Remember that water flows to the lowest point.
 If your water heater is at a low point in the basement, the water may be coming from somewhere else.

 Look around and make sure that the following items aren’t the source of your water.
 Your water heater is likely in an area with several other household appliances.
 So make sure to inspect the following places.
 Check to see if the water heater is leaking from the bottom, and then check to see if the hot water tank is leaking from the top.
 These are the likely two places your tank will be leaking.

 Water from pipes or ceiling

 Another thing people forget to check is the furnace.
-It is possible for your furnace to leak water and that water may be flowing down to your hot water tank.
+It is possible for your furnace to leak water, and that water may be flowing down to your hot water tank.

 Basement walls can leak water if there are cracks.
-There are many reasons for water seepage in a basement so don’t ignore this.
+There are many reasons for water seepage in a basement, so don’t ignore this.
 Inspect the walls around the water heater and see if this is the issue.

 Cracks in floor

-Step 2: Turn off power
+Step 2: Turn off the power

-Assuming it was none of the above issues it is time to inspect the hot water tank.
+Assuming it was none of the above issues, it is time to inspect the hot water tank.
 Before attempting to work on your hot water tank, make sure that there is no power going to it.

 Electric Water Heater